informalsystems/hermes/guide/src/tutorials/production/setup-grafana.md

 ### Add Prometheus

-- In the side bar, hover your cursor over the Configuration (gear) icon, and then select `Data Sources`.
+- In the sidebar, hover your cursor over the Configuration (gear) icon, and then select `Data Sources`.
 - Click `Add data source`.
 - In the list of data sources, select `Prometheus`.
 - In the URL box, enter `http://prometheus:9090`.